amandabee/workshops/2019/advanced_media_institute/charts.md

 ## What works

-Karen Hao and Jonathan Stray have done some reporting for *The Algorithm* looking at artificial intelligence in the justice system.
-Their story
-[Can you make AI fairer than a judge?
-Play our courtroom algorithm game](https://www.technologyreview.com/s/613508/ai-fairer-than-judge-criminal-risk-assessment-algorithm/) is a great read, but I also really love Karen's guided [tour of the path they took](https://twitter.com/_KarenHao/status/1185647498418892808?s=20) from napkin sketches to final graphics.

-[Source](https://source.opennews.org/) publishes a lot of great "How we built it" stories that ought to inspire you.
-[Their Q & A with Alvin Chang](https://source.opennews.org/articles/value-human-text-analysis-q-alvin-chang/) on his quick-turnaround Vox graphic that showed unanswered questions from the Kavanaugh hearings is great.

-So what makes a chart good?
+What makes a chart good?
 In small groups I want you to look at and discuss these three charts.
 Do they work?

 [**AB 626**](https://leginfo.legislature.ca.gov/faces/billNavClient.xhtml?bill_id=201720180AB626) amends the California Retail Food Code to accommodate microenterprise home kitchens.
 I think there are some holes in this story about [AB 626](https://www.latimes.com/local/lanow/la-me-ab626-immigrants-reality-20190218-htmlstory.html), but I know the founders of Josephine so I guess I'm a little biased.
 Still, they pulled out some interesting data about where the Los Angeles County Health Department hands out violations for home cooking.